FCA Logo

 In 2017, advertising giant Saatchi & Saatchi developed the current logo for the regulator, receiving £57,600 for the entire range of services.
 After the redesign, which was timed to coincide with the move to new offices in Stratford, the common base disappeared.
 The letters “FCA” were on the left side, with two of them (“F” and “A”) now in purple, on a blank white background, while the middle “C” was painted white and placed inside a purple parallelogram.

-The cuts at the ends of the horizontal strokes of “F” and the slant of the left diagonal of “A” are parallel to the sides of the quadrilateral, creating visual harmony.
+The cuts at the ends of the horizontal strokes of “F” and the slant of the left diagonal of “A” are parallel to the quadrilateral’s sides, creating visual harmony.
 The organization’s full name is written to the right of the abbreviation and divided into three lines with left-aligned text.
 The bold sans-serif font looks imposing and solid.

 The geometric symmetry and clear shapes make the FCA logo consistent with the essence of this organization.
 After all, it should be associated with correctness, structure, consistency, reliability, and incorruptibility.
 At the same time, the emblem is disproportionate: the white letter “C” inside the purple parallelogram stands out from the overall picture.
 This demonstrates the Financial Conduct Authority’s innovation and modernity.